 Choosing Nordic Walking poles can be daunting, there are so many diffent brands and models.
-Don’t worry, we are here to help!
+But don’t worry, we are here to help!

 Nordic Walking poles are different from trekking or ski poles, mainly because they connect differently to your hands.
 Ski or trekking poles usually have a simple loop, which means that you loose your hand position on the pole if you let go of the handle.
 Nordic Walking pole straps envelope your hand, and give much better support.
 This is important as it allows us to use the proper Nordic Walking technique.
-Many shops have -unfortunately- no idea what Nordic Walking is, and often sell trekking poles as ski poles.
+Many shops have -unfortunately- no idea what Nordic Walking is, and often sell trekking poles under the name of Nordic Walking poles.
 So beware!

 The poles we are selling through our shop come from Nordic Walking UK.
 All poles are tried and tested by Nordic Walkers for Nordic Walkers.
 And they have great customer service and warranty if something ever goes wrong with your poles.